 - once a period of voluntary overtime had begun the claimants were in no different position to an employee working compulsory overtime.

-More recently, in Flowers v East of England Ambulance Trust the EAT said it was "untenable" to argue that that an employee's agreement to carry out specified hours of voluntary overtime for reward gave rise to no contractual obligation.
+More recently, in Flowers v East of England Ambulance Trust the EAT said it was "untenable" to argue that an employee's agreement to carry out specified hours of voluntary overtime for reward gave rise to no contractual obligation.
 Flowers is to be considered by the Court of Appeal by 31 October 2019.

 Where does this leave employers?